Angular Combining of Forecasts of Probability Distributions: Theoretical Results

 \citet{lichtendahl2013better} show that the score for vertical averaging is no greater than the average of the scores of the individual distributions for the linear score, log score, quadratic score and CRPS.
 They show that this is also true for the linear and log scores when it comes to horizontal averaging.
 Although, for the quadratic score, the result is not necessarily valid for horizontal averaging, the authors establish conditions under which it is true.
 They do not discuss the result for horizontal averaging for the CRPS.
-In this paper, we address this, and also extend the result to angular averaging.
+Theorem~\ref{Thm: CRPS angular} addresses this, and extends the result to angular combining.
+Before providing the theorem, we define the CRPS, with $\I(\cdot)$ representing the indicator function,

-Let us first present the definition of the CRPS before we present our results in Theorem~\ref{prop: CRPS-angular}.
-For a CDF $F$ and corresponding realization $z$, the CRPS can be written in the following two forms,